 Hereafter, we shall focus on an important but neglected issue of assets being endogenous to the return on assets system of equations.
 For this purpose, P(t) denotes net operating profits (P = OIADP = EBIT) for a selected enterprise (whose index is implicit for simplification), A(t) denotes net Assets, G(t) denotes CAPX, which is gross investment in added property, plant and equipment, and t = 1, 2, 3 … are indices of historical years in which financials for these accounting variables are available:

 (1) P(t) = β A(t) + U(t),

-which posits that net operating profits are proportional to net assets (defined below) plus a random error.
-This structural linear equation (1) prescribed by the OECD and US regulations is estimated in transfer pricing under an opaque theory (without a corresponding dynamic specification) that assets gravitate across-industry to form an equilibirum or uniform returns on assets.
+Equation (1) posits that net operating profits are proportional to net assets (defined below) plus a random error.
+This structural linear equation (1) prescribed by the OECD and US regulations is estimated in transfer pricing under an opaque theory (without a corresponding dynamic specification) that assets gravitate across-industry to form an equilibirum or uniform rate of return on assets.

 (2) U(t) is Normal(0, σ),

 which is an assumption about the time-behavior of the regression residuals that needs testing using e.g. Durbin-Watson statistcs.
 See G. Maddala, Econometrics, McGraw-Hill, 1977, sections 7-5 (Analysis of Residuals) and 12-7 (Tests for Serial Correlation).